Account Holds

 Placement Testing Required State law requires that all college students be tested in English, Reading and Math.*

-If you are in a degree seeking program tests must be taken and/or scores must be entered before you can register for classes the next semester.
+If you are in a degree seeking program tests must be taken and/or scores must be entered before you can register for classes.

 *Does not apply to Non-degree seeking students or Concurrent Enrollment students